aimms/documentation/dataexchange/api.rst

     Using the function :token:`dex::client::AddRequestHeaders` you can specify any HTTP headers you want to add to subsequent request.
 Notice that some Curl options will also result in the addition of HTTP headers to the request.
 The function will return 1 on success, or 0 on failure.

-    :param headers: string parameter over a (user-defined) set of headernames holding the corresponding header values to add to all subsequent requests.
+    :param headers: string parameter over a (user-defined) set of header names holding the corresponding header values to add to all subsequent requests.

 .. js:function::  dex::client::AddRequestHeaders

     Using the function :token:`dex::client::AddRequestHeaders` you can specify any HTTP headers you want to add to request :token:`theRequest`.
 Notice that some Curl options will also result in the addition of HTTP headers to the request.
 The function will return 1 on success, or 0 on failure.

     :param theRequest: string parameter holding the unique identification of the request to add request headers to.
-    :param headers: string parameter over a (user-defined) set of headernames holding the corresponding header values to add
+    :param headers: string parameter over a (user-defined) set of header names holding the corresponding header values to add

 .. js:function::  dex::client::AddRequestHeader